jagcha/scan-change/README.md

 Once the status of $\hat{F}_{470,t}$ is defined, we proceed to repeat the process for $t+1$.
 This hapens iterativelly, from the first to the last behavioral record of animal 470.

-After scanning the entire chronological sequence with the sliding window, a vector $\widehat{\mathbf{F}}_{470}$ is constructed.
+After scanning the entire chronological sequensce with the sliding window, a vector $\widehat{\mathbf{F}}_{470}$ is constructed.
 It is mostly composed of zeros, with occasional sequences of ones corresponding to **outstanding increases in activity and decreases in rumination**.

 These segments of ones can be **zoomed-in** to extract further information and characterize the behavioral changes at that moment.